-8th edition of the "Sud de sciences" festival from December 2 to 7, 2025, for a different way of experiencing science in Montpellier
+The 8th edition of the “Sud de sciences” festival, December 2–7, 2025: experience science in a whole new way in Montpellier

-The University of Montpellier, the Faculty of Sciences, four partner organizations (CIRAD, INRAE, INSERM, IRD), the Center for Scientific and Technical Imagination (CIST), the City of Montpellier, the Montpellier Méditerranée Métropole media library network, and Arte Campus are joining forces to organize the8th edition of the "Sud de sciences" festival.
-This annual event, dedicated to scientific film, affirms a shared ambition: to strengthen the dialogue between science and society by offering free screenings of recent documentaries to as many people as possible, followed by discussions with researchers and filmmakers.
-The 2025 edition offers a rich and diverse program, held in several media libraries in the metropolitan area (Castries, Castelnau-le-Lez, Clapiers, Montpellier) as well as at the Nestor Burma cinema.
+The University of Montpellier, the Faculty of Sciences, the four partner organizations (CIRAD, INRAE, INSERM, IRD), the Center for Scientific and Technical Imagination (CIST), the City of Montpellier, the Montpellier Méditerranée Métropole library network, and Arte Campus are joining forces to organize the8th edition of the “Sud de sciences” festival.
+This annual event, dedicated to science films, embodies a shared ambition: to strengthen the dialogue between science and society by offering free screenings of recent documentaries to as many people as possible, followed by discussions with researchers and filmmakers.
+The 2025 edition features a rich and diverse program, taking place at several media libraries across the metropolitan area (Castries, Castelnau-le-Lez, Clapiers, Montpellier) as well as at the Nestor Burma cinema.

-"Sud de sciences" 2025: a program to understand, question, and debate
+“Sud de sciences” 2025: A program for understanding, questioning, and debating

-This new edition explores major scientific issues: accelerated glacier melt, the Anthropocene, the ubiquity of screens, sustainable food, biodiversity, living soils, innovative fish farming in the Amazon, and geological mysteries in the Mediterranean.
-The common thread is an essential theme: the fight against misinformation, addressed in particular during a day dedicated to professionals, students, and the general public.
+This new edition explores major scientific issues: accelerated glacier melt, the Anthropocene, the ubiquity of screens, sustainable food systems, biodiversity, living soils, innovative fish farming in the Amazon, and geological mysteries in the Mediterranean.
+Running through it all is a key theme: the fight against misinformation, which will be addressed during a special event for professionals, students, and the general public.

 SCREENINGS & DISCUSSIONS:

-Glaciologist Heïdi Sevestre travels across the glaciers of Svalbard to assess the state of a global phenomenon: rapid ice melt.
+Glaciologist Heïdi Sevestre travels across the glaciers of Svalbard to assess the state of a global phenomenon: the rapid melting of ice.

-A scientific exploration of the clues that could define humanity's entry into a new geological era.
+A scientific exploration of the evidence that could mark humanity’s entry into a new geological era.

-Speakers: Cédric Defert, director, Mary Robles, PhD in paleoecology and paleoclimatology (ISEM – UM), and Ludovic Dolez, PhD in archaeology and paleoenvironments (UM).
-Accessible session: adapted subtitles + LSF interpreting.
+Speakers: Cédric Defert, filmmaker; Mary Robles, PhD in paleoecology and paleoclimatology (ISEM – UM); and Ludovic Dolez, PhD in archaeology and paleoenvironmental studies (UM).
+Accessible screening: adapted subtitles + French Sign Language interpretation.

-"What if we looked up?
-A class facing screens" by Gilles Vernet, 2024 – 53 min
+“What If We Looked Up?
+A Class Staring at Screens” by Gilles Vernet, 2024 – 53 min

-A teacher and his students question the role of screens, going so far as to experiment with ten days of disconnection.
+A teacher and his students are questioning the role of screens, going so far as to try going screen-free for ten days.

 Speakers: Gilles Vernet & Diane Purper-Ouakil (Montpellier University Hospital).